-b) Matters regarding the independence of the Management Audit Department from the Corporate Officers of the Company and matters regarding ensuring the effectiveness of the instructions of the Audit Committee of the Company to the Management Audit Department c) System for officers and employees of ENW companies to report to the Audit Committee
+b) Items regarding the independence of the Management Audit Department from the corporate officers of the Company and items regarding ensuring the effectiveness of the instructions of the Audit Committee of the Company to the Management Audit Department

 The director and staff of the Management Audit Department have performed their duties under the direction and orders of the Audit Committee, in accordance with the Rules.
 Evaluations of the director and staff of the Management Audit Department have all been conducted by the Audit Committee.
 Management Audit Department staff have been appointed and reassigned with the consent of the Audit Committee.